-Machine Safety can sometimes appear to be complex and overwhelming, but risks are high, and their consequences can be hazardous.
-Hence the importance of integrating safety engineering as early as possible in the process.
-In the event of a major engineering problem, companies are obliged to investigate the cause of the issue and the reason it happened.
-However, the only presumption of conformity available is to be compliant to standards.
-Indeed, these standards enable to establish specific documentation which will provide such evidence.
+Machines Safety has to meet many standards, as the risks are high and the consequences sometimes dangerous.
+Integrating safety engineering as early as possible in the machine design process increases product safety.
+In the event of a major engineering problem, companies are legally obliged to investigate the cause of the incident.
+It turns out that the only evidence available that the product is safe is that it conforms to standards.
+Indeed, these standards allow for specific documentation to be established, thus providing this proof.

 It is the manufacturer's responsibilty or his authorized representative to ensure that the equipment supplied is in conformity with the Directives.
 This standard covers machinery, interchangeable equipment, safety components, lifting accessories, chains, ropes and webbing, removable mechanical transmission devices and partly completed machinery, and requires the following actions: